Janani Bharadwaj

 Janani Bharadwaj is an Indian playback singer.
 She has sung in Tamil and Telugu Languages.
-She is the daughter of the music director Bharadwaj.
+She is the daughter of the famous Tamil, Telugu music director Bharadwaj.

 Career

-Janani debuted as a playback singer with the song Athiri Pathiri, from the film Ayya.
+Janani debuted as a playback singer with the song Athiri Pathiri, from the film Ayya, composed by her father.
+She now leads an event management company in Canada called Master Mediaworks.

 Discography

 Janani has sung in more than 15 films in Tamil.